-Note 13 discloses financial instruments classified as "measured at amortized cost", "measured at fair value through other comprehensive income" and "measured at fair value through profit or loss".
-This classification is made pursuant to what was detailed in note 3.2.
-Additionally, in note 13 the information related to the valuation process is also explained.
+Note 13 discloses financial assets measured at fair value on a recurring basis and financial assets not recognized at fair value.
+This classification is made pursuant to the expressed in Note 3 "Basis for the preparation of these Financial Statements and applicable accounting standards".
+Additionally, Note 13 explains the information related to the valuation process.